cbueth/infomeasure/docs/guide/entropy/index.md

 ``Local Entropy:``
 The local information measure also refer to as a point-wise information-theoretic measure {cite:p}`Lizier2014` characterize the local information associated with the individual value points i.e $x$ rather than the average information associated with the variables $X$ {cite:p}`Lizier2014_localinfomeasure`.
 Applied to time series data, the local information measure can uncover dynamic structures that averaged measures overlook.
-For example, it highlights how the data fluctuates over time, offering insights into its temporal behavior.
 The  **local entropy** of an outcome $x$ of measurement of the variable $X$ is give by:

 $$